ReidGibson-Bingham/brainflix/README.md

 - fix some style elements
 - switch the home component local storage data with API data
 - get my links working then start with the api calls
+- cannot use a clickHandler to update state for the main page from the recommended videos. need to use react-router-dom to acheive this

 Project Overview